dotnet/docs-aspire/docs/database/postgresql-entity-framework-integration.md

 ## Get started

-To get started with the .NET Aspire PostgreSQL Entity Framework Core integration, install the [Aspire.Npgsql.EntityFrameworkCore.PostgreSQL](https://www.nuget.org/packages/Aspire.Npgsql.EntityFrameworkCore.PostgreSQL) NuGet package in the consuming client project.
+To get started with the .NET Aspire PostgreSQL Entity Framework Core integration, install the [Aspire.Npgsql.EntityFrameworkCore.PostgreSQL](https://www.nuget.org/packages/Aspire.Npgsql.EntityFrameworkCore.PostgreSQL) NuGet package in the client-consuming project, i.e., the project for the application that uses the PostgreSQL Entity Framework Core client.

 ### [.NET CLI](#tab/dotnet-cli)